Accuracy-First R\'enyi Differential Privacy and Post-Processing Immunity: Introduction

 \paragraph{Contributions} Our goal is to address this gap by determining whether previous ex-post privacy definitions have post-processing immunity, and by developing additional theory that supports mechanisms for practical problems under ex-post privacy guarantees with post-processing immunity.

 \begin{enumerate} [leftmargin=*] \item We propose a new notation for ex-post privacy definitions that makes the promised privacy bound a part of the output of the algorithm, instead of making it a separate function of the output.
 The new notation allows defining post-processing immunity in an elegant way, while we were not able to find a satisfactory definition with the old notation, and neither has any previous work~\citep{ligettAccuracyFirstSelecting2017,whitehouseBrownianNoiseReduction2022,ghaziPrivateHyperparameterTuning2025} that we know of.
 We then formulate the existing definitions to use our new notation.
 See \Cref{sec:ex-post-privacy-notation} for details. \item After the translation to the new notation, we prove that the pure ex-post privacy definition of \citet{ligettAccuracyFirstSelecting2017} has post-processing immunity, while the probabilistic relaxation of \citet{whitehouseBrownianNoiseReduction2022} does not have it.
 This motivates the development of an alternative relaxation that both has post-processing immunity, and supports the Brownian mechanism.
 See \Cref{sec:existing-ex-post-definition-post-processing-immunity} for details, and \Cref{tab:ex-post-privacy-definitions} for a summary. \item We investigate an ex-post privacy definition based on RDP, which has been proposed in parallel by \citet{ghaziPrivateHyperparameterTuning2025}.
 We prove that this definition has post-processing immunity, along with many basic properties that are useful in constructing practical mechanisms.
 In particular, we provide an algorithm that checks whether accuracy on a private validation dataset is high enough, whereas previous works only provide algorithms to check accuracy on the training set~\citep{ligettAccuracyFirstSelecting2017,whitehouseBrownianNoiseReduction2022}.
 See \Cref{sec:ex-post-rdp}. \item We prove that the Brownian mechanism satisfies ex-post RDP in \Cref{sec:ex-post-rdp-of-brownian-mech}.
 This is the first time the Brownian mechanism has been proven to satisfy an ex-post definition with post-processing immunity.
 Our proof uses a more elementary view of the Brownian mechanism than \citet{whitehouseBrownianNoiseReduction2022}, that does not require working with stochastic processes, which may be of interest to future work. \item We give a practical example of using the Brownian mechanism and our theory in \Cref{sec:experiments}.
 We generate synthetic data, and ensure that the accuracy of a classifier trained on the synthetic data on a private validation dataset is high enough on a minimal privacy budget.
-We find that our implementation is able to achieve high accuracy while keeping a tight privacy budget. \end{enumerate}
+We find that our implementation is able to achieve high accuracy while keeping a tight privacy budget.
+We give another example in \Cref{sec:accuracy-first-optimisation}, where we fine-tune an image classifier, ensuring a minimum accuracy is met while minimising the privacy budget. \end{enumerate}